-2-2.6 Commercial traffic in residential areas
+21 2-2.6 Commercial traffic in residential areas

-No permit, development order, or other approval shall be issued for any proposed commercial use which requests primary, secondary, or limited access onto a local street if that local street is fronted by more than 50 percent residential zoning in the following districts:

-that local street is fronted by more than 50 percent residential zoning in the following district LDR, MDR, LDR-PK, MDR-PK, measured in linear feet along the center line of the local street impacted by the proposed development.
+No permit, development order, or other approval shall be issued for any proposed commercial use which requests primary, secondary, or limited access onto a local street if that local street is fronted by more than 50 percent residential zoning in the following districts: LDR, MDR, LDR-PK, MDR-PK, measured in linear feet along the center line of the local street impacted by the proposed development.
 This provision will not apply when its strict application would deny all access to a parcel that is zoned for any commercial use.

-Article 3 - Parking
+30 Article 3 - Parking

-3-1 Parking and Loading
+31 3-1 Parking and Loading

-3-1.1 Stall and aisle design
+32 33 3-1.1 Stall and aisle design

-(a) Stall Dimensions
+34 (a) Stall Dimensions

-- Standard parking stalls shall be 9 feet wide by 18 feet long for all but parallel parking. - 41 Parallel stalls shall be 9 feet wide by 23 feet long.
+Standard parking stalls shall be 9 feet wide by 18 feet long for all but parallel parking.
+Parallel stalls shall be 9 feet wide by 23 feet long.

-(b) Stall Angles
+37 (b) Stall Angles

-- The angles of non-parallel parking stalls in relation to the alignment of the accessing drive - 44 aisle are restricted to 90, 60 or 45 degrees.
+The angles of non-parallel parking stalls in relation to the alignment of the accessing drive aisle are restricted to 90, 60 or 45 degrees.

-(c) Stall Accessibility
+40 (c) Stall Accessibility